Donald Nieman: Research

 His work began with focused studies on the Reconstruction era and its aftermath.
 In "Andrew Johnson, the Freedmen's Bureau, and the Problem of Equal Rights, 1865–1866" (The Journal of Southern History, 1978), he investigated the political conflicts that undermined federal efforts to protect African American civil rights.
 This early research built upon his doctoral dissertation, which he revised and published as his first book, To Set the Law in Motion: The Freedmen's Bureau and the Legal Rights of Blacks, 1865-1868 (1979).
 His article "Black Political Power and Criminal Justice: Washington County, Texas, 1868-1884" (The Journal of Southern History, 1989) used local history to illuminate how African Americans exercised political power during Reconstruction and how white supremacists systematically dismantled it.

 Nieman's most influential work, Promises to Keep: African Americans and the Constitutional Order, 1776 to the Present (1991), has been described as "the first Afrocentric history of the U.S. Constitution."
 The book investigates the paradoxical relationship between African Americans and constitutional law, showing how the Constitution has been both a tool of oppression and a vehicle for liberation.
 A second edition, published in 2020, incorporates developments through the rise of the Black Lives Matter movement.

-His regional studies have provided important insights into post-Civil War race relations.
+His regional studies have provided insights into post-Civil War race relations.
 "African Americans and the Meaning of Freedom: Washington County, Texas as a Case Study, 1865–1886" (Chicago-Kent Law Review, 1994) demonstrated how formerly enslaved people understood and pursued freedom in practical terms.

 In "From Slaves to Citizens: African-Americans, Rights Consciousness, and Reconstruction" (Cardozo Law Review, 1995), he documented how African Americans developed sophisticated understandings of constitutional rights during Reconstruction.

-As an editor, he has produced several important collections, including The Constitution, Law, and American Life: Critical Aspects of the Nineteenth-Century Experience (1992) and Local Matters: Race, Crime, and Justice in the Nineteenth-Century South (2001), co-edited with Christopher Waldrep.
+As an editor, he has produced several collections, including The Constitution, Law, and American Life: Critical Aspects of the Nineteenth-Century Experience (1992) and Local Matters: Race, Crime, and Justice in the Nineteenth-Century South (2001), co-edited with Christopher Waldrep.
 He also edited Freedom, Racism, and Reconstruction: Collected Writings of LaWanda Cox (1997), bringing together the work of one of the most influential historians of the Reconstruction era.

 Nieman has also written about higher education.
 With Louis I. Katzner, he published "Making values education: Everyone's business" (About Campus, 2006), which discussed innovative approaches to values education developed during his time at Bowling Green State University.